Where you lose your job due to circumstances such as the closure of the business or a reduction in the number of staff this is known as redundancy.

 All redundancies notified after 10 April 2005 take account of absences from

 work only over the last 3 years of service.
-Any absences outside of the
+Any absences outside of this 3-year

-three-year period ending on the date of termination of employment are
+period which ends on the date of termination of employment are disregarded.

-When reckoning or calculating the actual length of your service for redundancy payment purposes, the following periods over the last 3 years of service only should be taken into account, (the absences listed here are called reckonable absences):
+When reckoning or calculating the actual length of your service for redundancy payment purposes, the following are regarded as reckonable service, (the absences listed here are called reckonable absences):